keyuancy/git1assignment/README.md

 a.
 What is an issue?

 An issue is a way to track enhancements, tasks, or bugs for your projects.
 GitHub issues allow you to track your work and collaborate with others.
+Issuie shows on repo pages as a project issues solution and team work tools to help folks solve the problem togehrther.
 b.
 What is a pull request?

 A pull request (PR) is a method of submitting contributions to a project.
 It allows developers to review, discuss, and approve changes before merging them into the main codebase.